Federal watchdog report shows COVID-19 was a factor in maternal deaths - NewsBreak

 Around 10 days postpartum, she was re-hospitalized with sepsis.

-A recent Government Accountability Office (GAO) report estimates COVID-19 was a contributing factor in about 25 percent of maternal deaths in 2020 and 2021.
-The report also shows an increase in preterm and low birthweight births among black women during the pandemic.
+A recent Government Accountability Office (GAO) report estimates COVID-19 was a contributing factor in about 25% of maternal deaths in 2020 and 2021.
+The report also shows an increase in pre-term and low birthweight births among Black women during the pandemic.

 Advocacy organization, MomsRising, has been pushing for federal changes through the Black Maternal Health Momnibus Act of 2021.

-“So that when folks go to the doctor, they see someone who is reflective of them, and others understands them,” said
+“So that when folks go to the doctor, they see someone who is reflective of them, and others understand them,” said Sherman.

 Health officials said the pandemic also highlighted the effect of racism on maternal health.